YoC00lig/Tower-Defense/README.md

 of enemy.
 Enemies are a bit lazy - they always look for the nearest object and choose the shortest path to it.</p>

 <p> The castle is the most important object in the game.
 It stands in the center of the map and is the target of enemy attacks.
 The castle has a health
 bar, and when it is empty, the game is over.
-You can recharge his health bar to the maximum at any time - but it's not cheap.</p>
+You can recharge its health bar to the maximum at any time - but it's not cheap.</p>

 <h2> 🗺 You can choose different variants of the map: </h2>
 <p> ⚙️ Basic - you can only place towers and walls. </p>